-Forty-six years of serious, funny, unique programs...
+Forty-eight years of serious, funny, unique programs...

 making us think, laugh and get involved.

 We welcome our wonderful audience to join us as we present our 2015-16 Season!
 All programs will be in the Gertrude C. Ford Academic Complex Recital Hall at 7 p.m. at Millsaps College unless otherwise noted.
 Tickets for each program are $10.
 For more information, contact the Office of Continuing Education at 601-974-1130.
 Campus map

 Katrina-Ten Years Later: Annual Ross Moore History Lecture

 Governor Haley Barbour, Tim Isbell, NancyKay Wessman, and Jere Nash

 Governor Haley Barbour has published America’s Great Storm: Leading through Hurricane Katrina for the tenth anniversary of the storm.
 NancyKay Wessman’s Katrina, Mississippi – Voices from Ground Zero is the first-hand story of the first responders during Katrina.
 Award winning photographer Tim Isbell contributed to Barbour’s book and has completed a photographic book, The Coast, which shows the beauty of the Mississippi Gulf coast as it recovers from Katrina.
 Moderator Jere Nash, political consultant and writer, assisted Governor Barbour with his book on Katrina.